About Sharing Profiles

 To share a profile, please follow the steps below:

-1. Click on the name of the profile you wish to share.
+1. Click the Share button next to the name of the profile you wish to share.

 For more information on the difference between View and View and Modify, please see the end of this article.